SmartBear/readyapi4j/modules/cucumber/modules/cucumber4oas/README.md

         200:
           schema:
             $ref: '#/definitions/ApisJson'
-           x-bdd-then:
+           x-cucumber-then:
            - a search result is returned
 ```

-As you can see - a `x-bdd-when` extension has been added to the operation, and a corresponding
+As you can see - a `x-cucumber-when` extension has been added to the operation, and a corresponding
-`x-bdd-then` extension has been added to the default response.
+`x-cucumber-then` extension has been added to the default response.

 Now all we have to do is add a given statement pointing to the modified OAS definition: